1. Candidate Intention Statement

 9. Learn About Limited Public Financing

 District City Council candidates must attend Limited Public Finance Training to become eligible to receive public financing for their campaigns.
-Training sessions are scheduled for August 23, 2018 and August 24, 2018.
+Training sessions will be scheduled in the Spring.

 10. Stay in Touch